MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMExchangeServer.md

 PS C:\> Set-CMExchangeServer -SiteCode "CM2" -ServerAddress "http://www.contoso.com/powershell" -NewServerAddress "www.fabrikam.com" -UserName "ElisaDaugherty@contoso.com" -DeltaSyncInterval 124 -MaximumInactiveDay 26 -FindAll -AllowExternalDeviceManagement $False -EnableAccessRule $True -AccessLevel Allow -EmailAddress "EvanNarvaez@fabrikam.com","DavidChew@contosco.com" -GeneralSetting $Gs -PasswordSetting $Ps -EmailManagementSetting $Em -SecuritySetting $Ss -ApplicationSetting $As
 ```

-The first command uses the [New-CMExchangeServerConnectorGeneralSetting](New-CMExchangeServerConnectorGeneralSetting.md) cmdlet to add new settings to an Exchange Server connector in Configuration Manager, and stores the settings in the $Gs variable.
+The first command uses the **New-CMExchangeServerConnectorGeneralSetting** cmdlet to add new settings to an Exchange Server connector in Configuration Manager, and stores the settings in the $Gs variable.<!--505995-->

 The second command uses the [New-CMExchangeServerConnectorPasswordSetting](New-CMExchangeServerConnectorPasswordSetting.md) cmdlet adds new password settings to an Exchange Server connector in Configuration Manager, and stores the password settings in the $Ps variable.